rogermori/go-core/README.md

 # Core Go in one

-core-golang contains core examples to refresh your Go lang knowledge in one hour.
+core-golang contains core examples to refresh your Golang knowledge in one hour.